purpleHey/purplehey.github.io/Docker-Django.md

 Starts and runs the entire app.

+docker build makes images.
+docker run takes the image and creates a container: a running instance of the image.
+Docker Engine - builds images and runs containers

+## Key Django piece parts
+Django Apps are python packages.
+So
+First, Django has the concept of a project and an application.
+A project is a collection of configuration and apps for a particular website.
+An app is an application that does something.

 The site name is the name of the Python package for the project.

-ED 25519
+In my case it was/is polls.
+I then created an app called poll.

+View are what get rendered on the site.
+The project directory has a file called urls.py that maps urls to apps through the use of *include(app.urls)* where app is the name of the app, in my case poll.